 I Will Hide My Name is based on the events recorded in the biblical book of Esther but also diverges from it.
 Those familiar with the story will know that Esther never actually appealed to Haman; instead, she leveraged her status as queen to appeal directly to the Persian king and save her people from destruction.

 However, the play’s divergent premise allows for an exploration of the many hidden themes of the biblical book: the backstory that links Haman and Esther, Esther’s redemption of the house of Saul, and the parallels with the Exodus/Passover narrative of deliverance.
-Whilst these themes are widely understood in Jewish scholarship, they are less well known amongst Christians.
+(Yes seriously, and the play has footnotes explaining all this.)

 This play and the biblical book it is based on are set during the height of the Persian Empire, between 485 and 440 BCE, during the reign of Xerxes I. At this time, the empire stretched from Ethiopia (Cush) to India.